Redocly/redoc/README.md

 The tool outputs by default to a file named `redoc-static.html` that you can open in your browser.

-> [Redocly CLI](https://github.com/Redocly/redocly-cli/) does more than docs, check it out and add linting, bundling and more to your API workflow.
+> [Redocly CLI](https://github.com/Redocly/redocly-cli/) does more than docs, check it out and add linting, bundling, and more to your API workflow.

 ### Add an HTML element to the page

-Create an HTML page, or edit an existing one, and add the following:
+Create an HTML page, or edit an existing one, and add the following within the body tags:

 ```html
     <redoc spec-url="http://petstore.swagger.io/v2/swagger.json"></redoc>